-- Place the rope between your feet, which should be about shoulder width apart.
+- Place the rope between your feet, which should be about shoulder-width apart.

 - Grab the rope with one hand over the other and walk your feet back so you become more horizontal.
 Engage your core to keep your body in a straight line.
 Keep those arms straight out in front of you too.
 Get as close to the ground as you can.

 - Pull yourself up the rope, hand over hand.
-When you’re back to standing position, reverse your hands and start again.
+When you’re back to a standing position, reverse your hands and start again.

 Eight Climbing Techniques